scala/scala.epfl.ch/records/2023-Q3-roadmap.md

 Our mission is to reduce the number of bugs in the compiler implementation, to help the community to contribute to these tools, and to make sure they evolve in a way that takes into account the needs of the community.

+#### Improve the Support of Polymorphic Functions

+Scala has been supporting polymorphic methods for a long time.
+Scala 3 introduced support for [polymorphic functions](https://docs.scala-lang.org/scala3/reference/new-types/polymorphic-function-types.html), but they are still inconvenient to use today due to their verbosity.

+In the previous quarter, we contributed several improvements to the ergonomics of polymorphic functions ([dotty#17548](https://github.com/lampepfl/dotty/pull/17548), [dotty#18041](https://github.com/lampepfl/dotty/pull/18041)).
+Earlier this year, we proposed [SIP-49: Polymorphic Eta-Expansion](https://github.com/scala/improvement-proposals/pull/49) to automatically convert partially applied polymorphic methods into polymorphic functions.
+Since then, we have developed the more general approach of [type parameter clause inference](https://github.com/lampepfl/dotty/pull/18169) which we intend to submit to the SIP committee this quarter.

+#### Stronger Foundations for Match Types

+Currently, the behavior of match types is neither well specified nor implemented in a resilient way.
+Known issues include:

+* incoherent behavior in the presence of contravariant type constructors
+* non-determinism in the presence of union and intersection types
+* unpredictable interactions with type inference and type variables

+Above all, the underlying issue is that they do not have a specifiable way to reduce without relying on the compiler's `TypeComparer` blackbox.
+The actual behavior is inherently implementation-specific.
+This would not be a problem if it all happened before elaboration.
+Unfortunately, the implementation-specific behavior leaks across TASTy and hence across separate compilation.
+This is at odds with the requirement for TASTy to have a stable elaboration, and undermines the compatibility guarantees provided by TASTy.

+The lack of a good specification also has immediate practical concerns.
+Questions about the expected or appropriate behavior of match types are a recurring theme, and it is sometimes hard to answer them.
+Developers have a hard time knowing what they can or cannot rely on in terms of match types.

+We have already analyzed the entire open source Scala 3 ecosystem to find how match types.
+We have identified a small number of reliable ways that they are used.
+Based on that, we have an informal proposal for a spec, as well as implementation changes to the compiler that would uphold that spec while preserving--to the extent possible--compatibility with already compiled match types.

 #### Evolve the Standard Library